 Most popular car hire at Ibiza

-The most selected hire car in Ibiza is Ford Fiesta, with Renault Clio and Seat Ibiza also being a popular option.
+The most selected hire car in Ibiza is Ford Fiesta, with Renault Clio and Seat Ibiza as popular options.
 The most popular car types in Ibiza are mini, economy, and compact.

 Popular Driving Routes